baolhq/gotem/README.md

 - Symlink or Copy: Choose whether to symlink or copy dotfiles to their respective locations.
 - Automatic Directory Creation: Automatically create missing directories or files for a seamless workflow.

-### Installation
+### Building from source

 ##### Prerequisites

-- Go 1.18+: Make sure you have Go installed on your system.
+- Go: Make sure you have Go installed on your system.
 You can check your Go version with:

 ```bash
 go version